Many women have uterine fibroids. You might not even know you have them, since they don’t always cause any symptoms.

 If the ultrasound didn’t provide enough information, your doctor may want you to get an MRI.
 It can also help your doctor figure out what kinds of different tumors you may have so they can decide which treatment is best.

-For this test, you’ll get an IV in your arm that injects a special dye so your doctor see the fibroids more clearly.
+For this test, you’ll get an IV in your arm that injects a special dye so your doctor can see the fibroids more clearly.
 You’ll lie down on a bed and go into an imaging machine for about 45 to 60 minutes while a big magnet moves around you.
 The machine will make a lot of noise, so you’ll probably need to wear earplugs.
 You may be able to listen to music.

 A technician will take pictures of your pelvic area that can show detailed images of the fibroids, how big they are, where they’re located, and how many you have.

 This test is sometimes called a saline infusion sonogram because your doctor will fill your uterus with sterile saline (salt water) to make it bigger for the test.
 It helps your doctor see the lining of your uterus, any fibroids, and areas of your soft tissue that X-ray images don’t show clearly.

 Your doctor may want you to get this test the week after your period.
 You need to avoid having sexual intercourse for a few days before the procedure.
 And although some women don’t have any pain during or after, most do get cramps.
-You’ll be able to go back to your normal activities right after the test.
+You may be able to go back to your normal activities right after the test or some doctors recommend waiting a few days before having sex or using tampons to decrease any infection risk related to the test.

 If you’re concerned about whether you still can have children, your doctor might recommend this test.
 It shows if you have fibroids, and it can help them see whether your fallopian tubes are open.
 (You need your fallopian tubes to be open in order for an egg to travel from your ovaries to your uterus, so you can conceive).